-- g) The password to join us on simracing.gp is horsepower_ranger - h) Do not message members of the Staff privately unless you are specifically prompted to.
-If you have any issue that requires help from Staff members, please use the #help channel. - i) We are open towards other leagues and communities.
+- g) Do not message members of the Staff privately unless you are specifically prompted to.
+If you have any issue that requires help from Staff members, please use the #help channel. - h) We are open towards other leagues and communities.
 Therefore, we do not prohibit advertisement for events that are not organized by SRXP.
 However, all promotion for other leagues and events must be done in the corresponding channel titled #other-leagues-and-events.
+Events that require an entry fee or offer prize money must not be promoted on our platforms.